Introduction to Algorithms

 - Fast search in a sorted dataset (Binary Search)

-- Filter out stories that people have seen before (Quora uses bloom filter for this)
+- Filter out stories that people have seen before (Quora uses a bloom filter for this)

 - Breaking down signals into frequencies (Fast Fourier Transform)